Brief Bio

 Since 2020, Alise Tifentale is the curator of Art Days Forever, the archive and estate of two artists, photographer Zenta Dzividzinska (1944-2011) and painter Juris Tifentals (1943-2001).

-Her fields of expertise include sociology of culture, cultural analytics, photography in social media, global history of photography, and transnational cultural networks.
-Since 1998 she has written extensively about contemporary and media art, history of art and photography in Latvia, and selected topics in Soviet, post-Soviet, and Eastern European art and visual culture.
+Her fields of expertise are interdisciplinary and include the sociology of culture, art history, visual culture, photography history and theory, social media studies, and transnational cultural networks.
+Since 1998 she has written extensively about contemporary and media art, the history of art and photography in Latvia, and selected topics in Soviet, post-Soviet, and Eastern European art and visual culture.

-From May 2020 to May 2022 Tifentale served on the visual arts experts’ committee at the State Culture Capital Foundation, the main arts funding institution in Latvia.
+Between May 2020 and May 2022, Tifentale served on the visual arts experts’ committee at the State Culture Capital Foundation, the main arts funding institution in Latvia.

 While working as a Research Fellow at the Cultural Analytics Lab led by media and culture theorist Lev Manovich and based at the City University of New York (2013–2018), she has co-authored social media research projects such as Selfiecity (2014), Selfiecity London (2015), and The Exceptional and the Everyday: 144 Hours in Kyiv (2014), and contributed to The Aggregate Eye: 13 Cities / 312,694 People / 2,353,017 Photos (2013) and On Broadway: Representing Life in the 21st Century City through Social Media Images and Data (2014).